Top 10 Best Documentary Websites

 Desktop Documentaries - Of course we must include Desktop Documentaries!
 Includes 1000+ pages of free DIY articles, tips & resources for the independent documentary filmmaker.
 Geared especially for first time documentary filmmakers, includes a broad range of articles, courses and inspiration.

-B&H Photo, Video, and Pro Audio - For production gear (cameras, mics, lighting, tripods, audio, etc), B&H Photo is THE place to go.
+B&H Photo, Video, and Pro Audio - For professional-level production gear (cameras, mics, lighting, tripods, audio, etc), B&H Photo is THE place to go.

 Creative Cow - Although this isn't a documentary specific site, this is a fantastic resource for all-things video production.
 A lot of video/film professionals hang out on this site and you can get some really good answers to your filmmaking questions here.